-Amazon Echo Show 5 is 50 percent off today, now $59
+Amazon's Echo Show 5 is 50 percent off today at $59

-Amazon has once again discounted its popular smart home speaker.
-Both the standalone and a bundle option is available for the Echo Show 5.
+Amazon has once again discounted its popular Echo Show 5 smart home speaker.
+Both the standalone and bundle option is available for the smart speaker.

 - Echo Show 5 with Free Smart Bulb with Echo Show 5 (2nd Gen) for $59.99 (save 50%)